mediaintegration/twiddlepy/README.md

 | repository_field_name |       The name the column will be renamed to for data loading       |                   Any name (string)                    |
 | repository_field_type |    The data type that will be applied to the column when loading    | One of: "string", "integer", "float", "double", "date" |
 |        ignore         | Mark column to be ignore by mapping process (for historic datasets) |              One of: "y", "n" (Yes or No)              |

+## Contribute

+As a company, we welcome any input to fix/improve the project.
+Whilst we don't have a style guide currently, this is something we will be working on in the future to improve the project further.
+We're very interested to hear what you think about Twiddlepy, and any improvements you would like to see so please raise any issues in the tracker!

+## Contact

+Got a problem/query and want to discuss it with us personally?
+Contact us at <info@mediaintegration.co.uk>.
+We also have a website with more information about the company [here](http://www.mediaintegration.co.uk)